 The reflection coefficient of the typical muscle to air boundary is almost 99% making almost all the sound waves reflect off this interface.
 Therefore, almost no sound would make it past the air filled cavity making tissues 'beyond' this undetected by ultrasound.
 This is the reason gel must be used on transducers to remove any pockets of air.

-It should also be noted that if a sound wave travels from a medium of lower acoustic impedence (faster speed) to higher acoustic impedence (lower speed), the reflected wave undergoes a 180-degree phase shift in amplitude assuming a smooth interface between tissues.
+It should also be noted that if a sound wave travels from a medium of lower acoustic impedence, (lower speed) to higher acoustic impedence (faster speed), the reflected wave undergoes a 180-degree phase shift in amplitude assuming a smooth interface between tissues.

 - 1. Bushberg, J. T. (2002).
 The essential physics of medical imaging.
 Philadelphia: Lippincott Williams & Wilkins.